query

 ---|---|---|---|

-database | String | Optional | A database connection string for the database you wish to query.
-If not specified, the active database will be used. |
+database | String | Optional | A database connection reference, connection string, or Pipes workspace to query.
+If not specified, the default database will be used. |

 description | String | Optional | A description of the query. |